Brasov City Guide: top things to do & places to visit

 Go out in the city to find cabbage meat rolls (sarmale), polenta with fresh cow cheese (mamaliga), beef tripe soup (ciorba de burta), Cluj-style cabbage or pomana porcului (you’re in for a surprise with these!).

-Here’s a list of our favorite restaurants in 2023 and places to go eat in Brasov (with an English menu too!):
+Here’s a list of our favorite restaurants and places to go eat in Brasov (with an English menu too!):

-- budget-friendly but belly-filling options include Pizzeria Della Nonna, La Birou Bistro or Old Jack Burger House where a meal for 2 and drinks will cost around 15-20 Euro; don’t miss trying traditional street food snacks - we are a nation very fond of our pretzels, ice cream in any form, shape, and size, or pastries filled with cheese, meat, mushroom or jam called merdenele best enjoyed in the city center!
+Don’t miss trying traditional street food snacks - we are a nation very fond of our pretzels, ice cream in any form, shape, and size, or pastries filled with cheese, meat, mushroom or jam called merdenele.
+Grab a bunch and head over to the fountains in Council Square.

-As Romania’s #2 tourist city after Bucharest, Brasov boasts a wide range of accommodation: hostels, affordable guesthouses, medium-priced hotels and apartments, fancy hotels or boutique stays in medieval townhouses.
+As Romania’s #2 tourist city after Bucharest, Brasov boasts a wide range of accommodations: hostels, affordable guesthouses, medium-priced hotels and apartments, fancy hotels, or boutique stays in medieval townhouses.
 Check Booking.com or AirBnB to find the best for you!

 Keep in mind that Brasov is Romania's most popular tourist city (after Bucharest).
 Lots of tourists come here starting with the Summer months until early Autumn.
 Also in December when visiting Brasov, usually covered in snow, is one of the top things Romanians like to do to experience a charming winter.
 So we strongly recommend you book your stay and activities in advance.